julian-pena/forum-rest-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Restful CRUD API for a forum with topics and responses, allowing users to interact with and manage forum data efficiently.
-Engineered for scalability and simplicity.
+Robust RESTful API for managing forum topics and responses.
+Secure and scalable with JWT authentication for seamless user interaction.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>